nahuhh/android-termux-monero-node/README.md

 # Contributing to the Monero Network

-If you simply install and run this software without making any updates in your router, you are actually LEECHING from the rest of the users of the network.
-To truly contribute back to the network, open port 18080 in your router to seed (distribute) the Monero blockchain to the rest.
+If you run this software without [forwarding P2P ports](#p2p-seeding), you be leeching from the rest of the users of the network.
+[Forwarding P2P port 18080](#p2p-seeding) will allow you to contribute to the network by seed (distributing) the Monero blockchain.
 To verify you're helping seed the network and that you've set up your router correctly, you will see  🌱 P2P: 5 (some number larger than 0) in your Android notifications.

-While I DO recommend connecting to your Android node from within your local network using RPC, I DON'T recommend opening the RPC port in your router (yet).
+While I DO recommend connecting your wallet to your Android node from within your local network using RPC..
+I don't recommend opening port 18089 - to the Restricted RPC port (18089) in your router unless access from outside the LAN is necessary.
+_Do not forward 18081 (the UNRESTRICTED) RPC port._

 More info on running a Monero Node: